lambdaclass/lambdaworks/math/src/field/README.md

 }
 ```
 ## How to create a new Field
-If you want to use your own field, for example to optimize an operation, you can do that by implementing the `IsField` trait for your own zero-sized struct:
+If you want to create your own field, for example to optimize an operation, you can do that by implementing the `IsField` trait for your own zero-sized struct:

 ```rust
 struct MyCustomField;